joao-arthur/joao-arthur.dev/src/lib/en-US/blog/unix-like-and-packages.md

 # UNIX-Like And Packages

-Why sometimes everything seems messy on Linux? why the whole free software community still uses C?
+Why sometimes everything seems messy on Linux?
+Why the whole Free Software community still uses C?

-## Make Way For Linux
+## Linux Packages

 Generalizing, when someone begins on Linux, it happens with a famous distribution.
 After install, it is possible to install the programs using terminal commands.
 Usually, these commands are just